Notnaton/microllm/README.md

  just the bare basics to run inference on local hardware.

  currently working:
- - gguf.py
+ - read_gguf.py
-    Now it reads the entire gguf file and returns the file locations for the tensor data.
+    Refactor not very good, it is faster and more compact but too verbose.

 todo:
 - load tensors into model